The Pond (intelligence organization): Project 1641

 The monographs called for research into McCormack to be investigated by superiors, but was later set aside as Grombach was accused of discrediting an officer of the Military Intelligence Service along with inappropriately revealing classified information.
 Although it seemed the end, this was not so.
 With the abolishment of the OSS by Harry S. Truman, the branch of Research and Analysis was sent to the State Department along with Alfred McCormack, Secretary of State Byrnes.
-With McCormack as leader of the Interim Research and Intelligence Service, John Grombach would compile the names of 15 G-2 operatives who had moved to the state department along with McCormack and which were previously suspected of disloyalty.
+With McCormack as leader of the Interim Research and Intelligence Service, John Grombach would compile the names of 15 G-2 operatives who had moved to the State Department along with McCormack and which were previously suspected of disloyalty.
 Grombach sent these names to the House Committee of Military Affairs where an investigation would begin.
 Without revealing his name, the committee made public Grombach's allegations in March 1946, would stir up controversy between McCormack and the Committees chairman, pushing McCormack to resign in April 1946.

 Marcel Petiot

-As doctor, serial killer, and source for The Pond, Petiot used his occupation as a doctor to gain information from his patients' gossip, and passed that on to John Grombach.
+Petiot was a doctor, serial killer, and source for The Pond.
+Petiot used his occupation as a doctor to gain information from his patients' gossip, and passed that on to John Grombach.
 Stationed in Paris, Petiot had German Abwehr officers and east Paris refugees as patients.
 With this information, Petiot identified German Abwehr officers that had been sent to the United States, which were later found by the FBI and some of who were convinced to work for the United States.